chstan/arpes/README.md

 ## Project Dependencies

-Inside the cloned repository, after activating your environment, run `pip install -r requirements.txt`.
+Inside the cloned repository, after activating your environment, install dependencies:

+1. Install `xrft` via `conda install -c conda-forge xrft`
+2. Run `pip install -r requirements.txt`.
 This will install all packages required by the code.
 If you ever want to add a new package you find elsewhere, just `pip install {package_name}` and add it to `requirements.txt`.

+Alternatively, if you have a bash client run `install.sh` which will perform these two steps for you.
+Verify there are no errors on this step.

 ## `local_config.py`